Generic Name: Mecasermin Injection (mek a SER min)

 - If your child is allergic to any drugs like this one or any other drugs, foods, or other substances.
 Tell the doctor about the allergy and what signs your child had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

 - If your child's bones are no longer growing (closed epiphyses).

 This is not a list of all drugs or health problems that interact with mecasermin injection.

 Tell the doctor and pharmacist about all of your child's drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for your child to take this medicine with all of his/her drugs and health problems.
 Do not start, stop, or change the dose of any drug your child takes without checking with the doctor.

 What are some things I need to know or do while I take Mecasermin Injection?

 - Tell all of your child's health care providers that your child is taking this medicine.
 This includes your child's doctors, nurses, pharmacists, and dentists.

-- Have your child avoid tasks or actions that call for alertness until you see how mecasermin injection affects your child.
-These are things like riding a bike, playing sports, or using items such as scissors, lawnmowers, electric scooters, toy cars, or motorized vehicles.
+- Have your child avoid tasks or actions that call for alertness for 2 to 3 hours after getting mecasermin injection and until you see how this medicine affects your child.
+This includes things like riding a bike, playing sports, or using items such as scissors, lawnmowers, electric scooters, toy cars, or motorized vehicles.